What to Expect from Your First Online Therapy Session with Shameka

 What do I need to do to prepare for the first session?

-Please carefully read the documents that I send you in their entirety, as you will need to provide informed consent to begin our therapeutic relationship.
-You may ask me any questions that arise before or during your first session.
-Please check your email, including your junk or spam folder if you have not received the documents within 48 hours of your scheduled appointment.
+Please carefully read the documents that I send you in their entirety, and ask me any questions that arise before or during your first session.
+Please check your email, including your junk or spam folder, if you have not received the documents within 48 hours of scheduling your appointment.

 You will also need to check your email and/or text messages for the link to join your online therapy session.
 Please note that you must be physically located in either Louisiana, Texas, or Washington state to engage in an online therapy session with Shameka.